 - 3 or 4 overripe bananas

 - Sugar or another sweetener, around 50 grams or to taste

 - Baking soda, one teaspoon

 - Butter, for lining the cake tin (you can also use olive oil instead)

-2. Combine all the ingredients in your mixer bowl, except the blueberries, and whisk until the consistency is smooth and slowly flowing, but not too runny.
+3. Mash your bananas and combine them in your mixer bowl with the flour, yoghurt, sugar and butter, and whisk until the consistency is smooth and slowly flowing, but not too runny.
 The measurements are not an exact science here: if your batter is too runny, add a bit more flour; if it's too thick and dry, add more yoghurt.

 5. Cool before serving.
 You can also freeze this cake after baking – it'll be good in the freezer for about a month.

 How to make banana bread like Jamie Oliver

 If, like us, you're on your third, fourth of fifth loaf – having obviously relied on our original banana bread recipe for inspiration – you may be looking for easy ways to switch things up (isn't life wild at the moment?) to further refine your technique.
 So, we thought we'd look to celebrity chef Jamie Oliver for some fresh inspiration.

 What did we discover?
 Well, well, well, as you might expect Jamie Oliver has some secret ingredients that he uses to make his banana bread extra tasty.
 And, what's more, they're probably things that you already have hanging around the house.